islainstruments/SF2LV2/README.md

 - **Level**: Master volume control (0.0 to 2.0)
 - **Program**: Preset selection from the SoundFont
 - **Filter Controls**:
-  - Cutoff (CC 21): Controls the filter cutoff frequency
+  - Cutoff (CC 74): Controls the filter cutoff frequency
-  - Resonance (CC 22): Controls the filter resonance
+  - Resonance (CC 71): Controls the filter resonance
 - **ADSR Envelope**:
-  - Attack (CC 23): Controls the attack time
+  - Attack (CC 73): Controls the attack time
-  - Decay (CC 24): Controls the decay time
+  - Decay (CC 75): Controls the decay time
-  - Sustain (CC 25): Controls the sustain level
+  - Sustain (CC 70): Controls the sustain level
-  - Release (CC 26): Controls the release time
+  - Release (CC 72): Controls the release time

 All MIDI CC controls range from 0-127 and can be automated through your DAW or controlled via external MIDI controllers.

+### Program Changes and CC Behavior

+When changing programs:
+1. All notes are stopped
+2. All CCs are reset to specific values:
+   - Cutoff is set to maximum (127)
+   - All other CCs (resonance, ADSR) are set to 0
+3. The new program is loaded with these initial CC values

+### Debug Output

+The plugin includes a debug mode that can be enabled by setting `plugin->debug = true` in the code.
+When enabled, it outputs:
+- SoundFont loading information
+- Available presets and their bank/program numbers
+- Program changes with bank/program details
+- CC value comparisons between the plugin's state and FluidSynth's internal state

 ## Technical Details